sgravrock/jasmine.github.io/_faq/async/return-reject.md

 unhandled promise rejection event.
 Jasmine will treat that as a failure of the suite or spec that is running at the time of the event.

-The fix is to create the rejected promise only when the spy is actually called:
+One fix is to create the rejected promise only when the spy is actually called:

 ```
 it('does not cause an unhandled promise rejection', async function() {